OPENAIRINTERFACE/openairinterface5g/targets/ARCH/rfsimulator/README.md

 As much as possible, it works like an RF board, but not in real-time: It can run faster than real-time if there is enough CPU, or slower (it is CPU-bound instead of real-time RF sampling-bound).

+It can be run either in:

+- "noS1" mode: the generated IP traffic is sent and received between gNB and UE IP tunnel interfaces ("oaitun") by applications like ping and iperf
+- "phy-test" mode: random UL and DL traffic is generated at every scheduling opportunity

 # build

 ## From [build_oai](../../../doc/BUILD.md) script